 To set the number of slides, press a SHOW # key to put the system in SHOW READY mode, but do not press the START/RESUME key.
 The display will look like this:

-Time: 20:00:00 CHANGE SETTINGS
+SHOW # 1 Ready to start.
+Time: 20:00:00

+CHANGE

+SETTINGS

 Press the CHANGE SETTINGS softkey.
 The screen will change to look like this: